Probabilistic Computers for Neural Quantum States: Deep Neural Quantum States via Dual Sampling

 We now evaluate the \emph{algorithmic} scaling of dual sampling under fixed sparsity and sampling budgets, independent of specialized sampling hardware.
 We use a conventional GPU to make sampling costs explicit and to measure how the dual-sampling estimator itself scales with system size on conventional processors.

 This choice is conservative.
 Sparse, locally connected graphs are difficult to execute efficiently on GPUs due to irregular memory access and limited data reuse, unlike the dense linear algebra workloads for which GPUs are optimized~\cite{bell2009implementing, williams2009optimization, chen2018gunrock}.
-Stable convergence and predictable scaling under these conditions therefore provide a stringent test of the dual-sampling estimator.
+Stable convergence and predictable scaling under these conditions therefore, provide a stringent test of the dual-sampling estimator.

 Sparsity is also a design choice that reduces parameter count, arithmetic operations, and memory traffic per iteration, and aligns naturally with the probabilistic hardware architecture~\cite{horowitz2014computing, gale2019state}.
-The results in Fig.~\ref{fig:fig5} quantify this scaling and complement the FPGA implementation, which reduces the sampling latency for large systems.
+The results in Fig.~\ref{fig:fig5} quantify this scaling leveraging the FPGA implementation, which reduces the sampling latency for large systems.

-To demonstrate the scalability of the dual sampling algorithm, we trained a sparse DBM on a $35 \times 35$ lattice using a single NVIDIA V100 GPU.
+To demonstrate the scalability of the dual sampling algorithm, we trained a sparse DBM on a $30 \times 30$ lattice using an Xilinx Alveo U250 accelerator card.
+Weights and biases with fixed-point precision of 10 bits (1 sign bit, 4 integer bits, and 5 fraction bits) are used for this experiment.
 As shown in Fig.~\ref{fig:fig5}a, the variational energy converges within chemical accuracy of the benchmark ground-state energy at the critical point ($\Gamma_c/J \approx 3.044$).
 This stable convergence reflects the variance reduction achieved by conditioning the inner-loop sampling on fixed visible configurations.

 The accuracy of the trained DBM extends across the phase diagram.
 Fig.~\ref{fig:fig5}b compares the DBM ground-state energy density against CT-PIMC benchmarks, showing agreement throughout both the ferromagnetic and field-polarized phases.